gmac/sidekiq-heroku-autoscale/README.md

 This [Sidekiq](https://github.com/mperham/sidekiq) plugin allows Heroku dynos to be started, stopped, and scaled based on job workload.
 Why?
 Because running non-stop Sidekiq dynos on Heroku can rack up unnecessary costs for apps with modest background processing needs.

 This is a self-acknowledged rewrite of the [autoscaler](https://github.com/JustinLove/autoscaler) project.
 While this plugin borrows many foundation concepts from _autoscaler_, it rewrites core operations to address several logistical concerns and enable reporting through a web UI.
-Key differences:

-- Updates scale at client/server startup (vs middleware-only).
-- Only quiets dynos that are about to be dropped.
-- Throttles synchronized updates across processes.

 ## How it works

 This plugin operates by tapping into Sidekiq startup hooks and middleware.

 - Whenever a server is started or a job is queued, the appropriate process manager is called on to adjust its scale.
-Adjustments are throttled across processes so that the Heroku API is only called once every N seconds – 10 by default.
+Adjustments are throttled across process instances (dynos) so that the Heroku API is only called once every N seconds – 10 by default.

-- When workload demands more dynos, scale will adjust directly upward to target.
+- When workload demands more dynos, scale will adjust directly upward to target capacity.

-- As workload diminishes, scale will be adjusted downward one dyno at a time.
-When downscaling a process, the highest numbered dyno (ex: `worker.1`, `worker.2`, etc...) will be quieted and then removed from the pool.
-This combines Heroku's [autoscaling logic](https://devcenter.heroku.com/articles/scaling#autoscaling-logic) with Sidekiq's quieting strategy.
+- As workload diminishes, scale will adjust downward one dyno at a time.
+When downscaling a process, the highest numbered dyno (ex: `worker.1`, `worker.2`, etc...) will be quieted and then removed from the formation.
+This combines Heroku's [autoscaling logic](https://devcenter.heroku.com/articles/scaling#autoscaling-logic) with Sidekiq's [quieting strategy](https://github.com/mperham/sidekiq/wiki/Signals#tstp).

 ## Gem installation